The Bar Greatest Hits List: The 25 Best Bars In Chicago

 Looking for a restaurant version?
 We have that too.

 The Blues Brothers took place in Chicago for a reason, and it’s because the blues culture of this city is alive and well.
-Just head to a place like Kingston Mines, where you can catch a live show every night starting in the evening until they close at 4:00am (5:00am on Saturday).
+Just head to a place like Kingston Mines, where you can catch a live show Thursday through Saturday starting in the evening until they close at 4:00am (5:00am on Saturday).
 The longtime bar has been in a few different spots over the years, but it’s current Lincoln Park location has been the same for over 30 years.

 Sign up for our newsletter.